-This is our list of the most common car makes and models owned by Cincinnati drivers requesting quotes through QuoteWizard last year.
+This is our list of the most common car makes and models owned by Cincinnati, Ohio drivers requesting quotes through QuoteWizard last year.

 In a recent report published by Allstate Insurance, Cincinnati, OH ranked 164th out of 200 cities for safe driving.
 According to Allstate’s data, most US drivers go ten years without having an accident, drivers here are involved in crashes every 7.2 years.
 Of the 15,660 Cincinnati drivers that used QuoteWizard last year, 427 reported at least one incident on their driving record.